Key Takeaways

 An estate’s executor may decide to file an estate tax return even though the estate’s assets fall under the estate tax exemption, solely for the purpose of having the deceased spouse’s unused exemption ported over to the surviving spouse.
 If an estate tax return is filed solely for portability purposes, the executor has five years from the decedent’s death to file an estate tax return, per Rev. Proc.
 2022-32.
 An estate tax return filed solely for portability purposes was previously required to be filed within two years of death.

 Rev. Proc.
-2022-32 is available for all deaths occurring after December 31, 2010.
+2022-32 is generally available if the decedent was survived by a spouse and the decedent was a citizen or resident of the United States on the date of death.
 Under current law, any unused estate tax exemption amount made portable to a surviving spouse is not adjusted by future changes in the estate tax exemption.
 If an executor decided that they did not want to file a portability estate tax return under the previous rules, they may want to reconsider now that they have five years to file.

 There are some states that impose separate state-level estate taxes, and those states have separate state-specific exemption amounts different from the federal exemption amount.
 There are currently no states that provide the portability of a state’s estate tax exemption.
 It is important to note that state-level estate tax returns can be due even if a federal estate tax return is not required.